 Kwame Nkrumah: true pan-Africanism is lived

 Ghanaians commemorated this week the fiftieth anniversary of the death of Dr Kwame Nkrumah, champion of Pan-Africanism, Ghana’s first president.
 Overthrown in 1966, he died in exile on April 27, 1972.
 He has certainly been rehabilitated since.
-But it is hard to understand how such a adored leader on a continental scale could have known such an end.
+But it is hard to understand how such a adored leader on a continental scale might have known such an end.
 And, even less, why do some in his country continue to describe him as an authoritarian and ruthless ruler?

 Visionary Pan-Africanist, major leader, hero… He was, but was not only that.
 To draw lucid and useful lessons from the lives of its great men, Africa should stop trivializing their weaknesses.
 The brilliant and charismatic Nkrumah resented contradiction and had, little by little, locked himself in the certainty of his omnipotence, permeable to the cult of personality, hermetic to criticism, and so feared that, in order to overthrow him, the putschists preferred to wait until whether he is traveling abroad.
 Against an empty palace, it’s always less risky…

-Obviously, the ambiguous feelings he could inspire in Ghana itself contrasted with his very good image outside.
+Obviously, the ambiguous feelings he might inspire in Ghana itself contrasted with his very good image outside.
 Let us forget those who were attached to him by a forced affection, and even the neighboring countries, who suspected hegemonic tendencies in his pressing Pan-Africanism, convinced that Nkrumah only wanted the United States of Africa on the condition that it was under his thumb. .

 Despite all these reservations, he remains one of the greatest leaders of independent Africa…